mudita/MuditaOS/harmony_changelog.md

 * Added versioning for private assets
 * Added greetings in all languages
 * Added fade in and fade out to relaxation songs
+* Added time sync endpoint to be used by Mudita Center

 ### Changed / Improved